 - Use less pesticides

-All in-person classes will be held in:
+All classes this year will be on Teams.

-Basic Design Principles – by Lauren Wilson, local landscape designer
+Basic Design Principles –by Lauren Wilson, local landscape designer

 This class walks you through the design principles for a water-saving landscape that is open and inviting.
 Take advantage of areas receiving full exposure to the sun or learn how to use hydrozones which means positioning plants with similar water, soil, and sun needs together.

-Western Best Practices: “Right Plant, Right Place, Right Practice” – Annie Barrow, Denver Botanic Gardens
+Western Best Practices: “Right Plant, Right Place, Right Practice” –Annie Barrow, Denver Botanic Gardens

 Do you want to learn how to create a landscape that will survive on natural precipitation or a minimal amount of supplemental water?
 Annie’s innovative approach will help your plants thrive in a hot, arid climate like the Front Range.